spiral/docs/templater/expert.md

 </div>
 ```

-In this case our code can handle any value provided for label attribute.
+In this case, our code can handle any value provided for the label attribute.

 ## Using EvalutatorProcessor (hard+)
-If you remember from [views and view processors] (/components/views.md) section, you are able to use special view processor - `EvaluateProcessor`, such processor can
-execute php blocks marked with `#compile` comment during view compilation, meaning no code will be preserved in view cache (which can speed it up).
+If you remember from the [views and view processors] (/components/views.md) section, you can use the special view processor - `EvaluateProcessor`.
+This processor can execute PHP blocks marked with a `#compile` comment during the view compilation.
+This means that no code is preserved in the view cache (which will speed it up).

-Due our label related code does not depends on any user argument we can try to mark it's code as compilable (we have to include comment into every php block):
+Since our label related code does not depend on any user argument, we can try to mark it's code as compilable (we have to include a comment into every php block):

 ```html
 <div class="form-input">